nhsconnect/FHIR-ODS-API/pages/explore/restfulapis_identification_organization.md

 The `:exact` modifier returns results that match the entire supplied parameter, including casing and accents.

-{% include important.html content="Note that the search is case sensitive." %}
+{% include important.html content="Note that this search is case sensitive." %}

 To search for an exact name e.g. "LEEDS TEACHING HOSPITALS NHS TRUST", the following search should be executed: